 With a pronunciation not unlike a drawn out English “die,” it may sound initially off-putting as you hear it shouted between sweet Italian children and little old ladies.
 But “dai” just means “Come on!” as in, “Please, oblige me.”
 Use it when someone refuses: “Let’s go to Sicily.”
 “No.” “Dai!”
 Or to push someone to do something: “One more shot of limoncello, dai!”
 It can also be similar to “stop it!”
 Someone’s stealing bites of your gelato?
 Knock them in line with a “dai!”

 7. Meno Male!
 (MEH-noh MAH-leh)

-Its translation means “less bad,” but it’s used like, “Thank God!”
-So you can say: “Fiorentina won?
+Its translation means “less bad,” but it’s used like, “Thank God!” or after oh my god in Italian, So you can say: “Fiorentina won?
 Meno male!”
 “I passed the test?
 Meno male!”
 You can also literally say “Thank God!” which is “Grazie a Dio!”
 (GRAHT-see-eh ah DEE-oh!).
 Just make sure you get the “a” in there.
 Even though it feels more natural to say “Grazie, Dio,” that leaves you speaking directly to God: “Thanks, God!”

 8. Magari! (mah-GAHR-ee!)

 The Italian counterpart to “I wish!”
 “Let’s hope!” or “Maybe!”
 When someone asks you if you plan on coming back to Italy, marrying an Italian and living in a villa in the Tuscan countryside, you can respond with “Magari!” (because of course you do).
 “Magari” is also great for playing it cool with the opposite sex: “Will we ever see each other again?”
 “Magari!”